JakubTabor/Dropout_Regularization_Deep_Learning/README.md

 # I chcek balance of my "target column" """df[60].value_counts()""" and my "y" will be my "target column"  "y = df[60]" and "X" the rest
 # Now I need to change my target column into numerical values, so I use method "get_dummies" """y = pd.get_dummies(y, drop_first=True)"""
 # Next i can import "train_test_split" and get "train" and "test" set and check "shape" "X_train.shape, X_test.shape"
+# Then i import important libraries "tensorflow" and "keras" and create my "model" using "keras.Sequential"